Viet Nam

 Asia

-Huy Luong began his career as a gay rights activist in 2008 when he began volunteering with Information Connecting and Sharing (ICS), while still a student.
+Huy Luong began his career as a LGBT rights activist in 2008 when he began volunteering with Information Connecting and Sharing (ICS), while still a student.
 ICS was the first LGBT organisation in Vietnam.

 Its primary mission at that time was to change the damaging and negative portrayal of LGBT persons in the media.
 ICS undertook an awareness raising campaign to address this challenge.
 Five years later, Huy recounts a dramatic turnaround in the attitude of the media, to a position of strong support for the LGBT community.